paupino/pg_parse/README.md

 interface introduced with version 13 of `libpg_query`.

 This library similarly consumes `libpg_query` however utilizes the older JSON interface to manage parsing.
-The intention of this library is to maintain a dependency "light" implementation with `serde` being the only required runtime dependency.
-While this was originally called
+The intention of this library is to maintain a dependency "light" implementation with `serde` and `serde_json` being the only required runtime dependencies.
-`pg_query.rs` it made sense to decouple itself from the official naming convention and continue independently.
-Hence `pg_parse`.

 So which one should you use?
 You probably want to use the official `pg_query.rs` library as that will continue to be kept closely up to date with `libpg_query` updates.
 This library will continue to be maintained however may not be as up-to-date as the official implementation.